allegheny-computer-science-311-f2019/exam3/exam3.md

 # CMPSC 311 Exam 3
 # Name:

+## Due by midnight on December 12th, 2019

 ##### Note: The exam is open notes (printed or electronic) but closed to Internet searches.
 You can access ROS and openai documentation, class repositories on GitHub, and the materials on the course website.